amishra-stats/FactorIV/README.md

-# Moving from Correlation to Causation: Factor Instrumental Variables Analysis of Multi-Omics Data
-## Comprehensive Project README
+# Factor IV: Instrumental factor models for causal inference in high-dimensional multi-omics data

 This repository hosts the full research workflow, simulations, and real-data applications for the **Factor‑IV** methodology:
-a high‑dimensional instrumental variable (IV) framework designed for multi-omics data, causal inference, and microbiome/metabolomics integration.
+a high‑dimensional instrumental variable (IV) framework designed for high-dimensional causal inference in multi-omics data.

-The project contains three major components:
+The project contains three major components to provide the overall conceptual architecture, methodology, study design, and guidance for navigating the repository:

 1. **Simulation Study**
 2. **HCC Metabolome–Microbiome Application**
 3. **DIABIMMUNE Multi-omics Application**

-Each component lives in its own subfolder with its own README file.
-This top‑level README provides the overall conceptual architecture, methodology, study design, and guidance for navigating the repository.

 ---